-Determines how to transition from one focus layer to another one, if you keyframe this focus.
+Determines how to transition from one focus layer to another, if you keyframe the focus.

 Link Manual Transition

-If the transition type is set to "manual" link here a slider to control the focus transition from the previous to the next layer.
-Keyframe the slider to start with a value of 0 at the beginning of each transition and a value of 100 at the end of each transition.
-How to transition from 0 to 100 controls how the focus transition is done exactly.
+If the transition type is set to "manual", link a slider to this to control the focus transition from the previous to the next.
+Keyframe the slider to start with a value of 0 at the beginning of each transition and 100 at the end of each transition.
+How to transition from 0 to 100 controls precisely how the focus of the transition is done.

-Animate this property, if you want to temporarily move the focus away from the focus layer.
-You can link this to a slider and apply a wiggle to the slider, for example, to simulate some "pumping" auto-focus.
+Animate this property if you want to temporarily move the focus away from the focus layer.
+You can link this to a slider and apply a wiggle to the slider, for example, to simulate some "pumping" of the auto-focus.